 3rd plural they them themselves theirs

-As you can see, there's a lot of variation when it comes to talking directly to a group of people (the "second person plural").
-Different dialects use different forms, depending on region and formality, and the ones in the chart are those you're most likely to encounter.
+You should know that there's quite a bit of variation when it comes to talking directly to a group of people (the “second person plural”).
+Different dialects use different forms, such as y’all or you guys, depending on region and formality.
 For example, Duolingo is based in Pittsburgh, Pennsylvania, and you might hear Pittsburghers say yinz for the second person plural.
-It can be useful for learners to recognize multiple forms, but it's fine for you to use just one in your own English!

-Here are the basics you need to know to use and understand the different types of English personal pronouns:
+Here are the basics for using and understanding the different types of English personal pronouns:

 Subject pronouns